 Jonathan Sainsbury - Dodo and Grenada doves

-In art college, Jonathan made pictures of extinct or threatened creatures.
-He made animated light-boxes running on clockwork, showing painted scenes of English nature changing throughout the course of a day: the sun rose, crossed the sky, birds sang, swallows wheeled, the sun sank, the moon rose and different, nocturnal creatures emerged.
+In art college, I painted extinct or threatened creatures.
+I made animated light-boxes running on clockwork, showing painted scenes of English nature changing throughout the course of a day: the sun rising, birds singing, swallows wheeling, the sun sinking, the moon rising, nocturnal creatures emerging.

-In the early 70s, Jonathan was employed in the Scenery Department of the Royal Shakespeare Theatre, Stratford upon Avon.
+In the early 1970s, I worked in the Scenery Department of the Royal Shakespeare Theatre, Stratford upon Avon.
 Here I learned to paint backdrops on a large scale.
 With the Company I travelled to Japan, meeting people still affected by the Atom bomb.
-Later, he travelled in Nepal, India, Sri Lanka, aided by the World Pheasant Association to sketch rare species in the wild.
-These experiences shaped him.
+Later, I went to Nepal, India, Sri Lanka, aided by the World Pheasant Association to sketch rare species in the wild.

-An interest in conservation and environment remains a constant thread.
-In ‘Logging Elephant’, he shows the working Indian elephant in her harness, rust from the chain staining her hide.
-She is well-cared for, valued, but she is framed by tyre marks left by bulldozers of the machines threatening to replace her.
-‘The Stalking Pony’ – a native Highland breed – is shown in harness with a stag; a rainbow indicating God’s biblical promise that the balance of Nature and man will always be preserved.
+‘Logging Elephant’, is working Indian elephant in her harness, rust staining her hide.
+She is well-cared for, valued as a working animal , but framed by bulldozer tyre marks, threatening to replace her.
+‘The Stalking Pony’ – a native Highland breed – is also shown in harness with a stag; a rainbow indicating the biblical promise that the balance of Nature and man will always be preserved.

-Within his Square Series Jonathan juxtaposes endangered species as deliberate arrangements: Brown Hares and Corncrakes, Brown Hares and Skylarks, Bitterns and Water-voles, Capercaillie and Red Squirrels.
+Within my Square Series I juxtapose endangered species as deliberate arrangements: Brown Hares and Corncrakes, Brown Hares and Skylarks, Bitterns and Water-voles, Capercaillie and Red Squirrels.
 The combination of endangered Grenada doves and the Dodo, which was itself a pigeon, brings together extinct and nearly-extinct within the same family, to warn of what lies ahead.

-As a field-artist, Jonathan uses real encounters for subject matter.
-‘Reciprocal Arrangement’ was his response to an oil spill.
-He found dead oiled birds on our local beach.
-I drew and painted them in charcoal and watercolour, then found a pearlescent paint to show the pearlescence of the oil on the sand, he used an oil-based paint, indicating that we are all bound up in environmental impact, none of us stands outside it.
+As a field-artist, I use real encounters as inspiration for subject matter.
+‘Reciprocal Arrangement’ was prompted by an oil spill in South Wales that washed up dead oiled birds on our local beach.
+I drew and painted them in charcoal and watercolour, then found a pearlescent paint to show the oil sheen.
+That paint was oil-based paint.
+I used it.
+We are all bound up in environmental impact, none of us stands outside it.

-Zoos offer encounters with exotic creatures.
-They are places for an artist to observe wildlife and to watch visitors.
+Zoos offer encounters with exotic creatures and places to observe wildlife and the interaction with visitors.
 ‘Gorilla’ is a portrait of a female in Edinburgh Zoo.
 She looks at me and I look at her.